RushikeshChikane/Angular/devops18_35 copy.md

               <li>Applying updates to applications</li>
               </ol>
         <li><b>Nodes :</b>A Node in Kubernetes is responsible for running an application.
 The Node can be a Virtual Machine or a Computer in the cluster.
 There is software called Kubelet on each node.This software is used for managing the node and communicating with the Master node in cluster.</li>
-        <li>There is a Kubernetes API that is used by Nodes to communicate with the Master.
-When we deploy an application on Kubernetes, we request Master to start application containers on Nodes.</li>
+  <p>There is a Kubernetes API that is used by Nodes to communicate with the Master.
+When we deploy an application on Kubernetes, we request Master to start application containers on Nodes.</p>
     </ol>
 </details>